 My name is [Your Name], and I’m reaching out because [reason you’re getting in touch].

 I know there’s a lot I can learn from your experience and insights, so I was hoping you’d be willing to grab a coffee with me and discuss [topic].
 My treat, of course!

 Let me know if you’re willing to chat, and we can set up a time that works for both of us.

 3. Say “thank you”

 Tip: When in doubt, it’s always better to offer a heartfelt “thank you” in person—or even with a formal note!
-But, if that’s not possible, a genuine email will do the trick.
+But, if that’s not possible, a genuine "thank you" email will do the trick.
 Just ensure that you actually include the words “thank you” (you’d be surprised by how often that’s skipped entirely), and offer to return the favor if and when that person needs it.

 Thank you so much for [thing you’re grateful for].
 I can’t tell you how much I appreciate it!